Lugghawk/slack_pricecheck/README.md

 You'll need keys from both slack and ITAD to run your own bot.

 Once you have them, set them in the following environment variables:

     Slack Token - SLACK_TOKEN

     ITAD Token - ITAD_TOKEN

-Then start the bot using iex -S mix.
+Then start the bot using `iex -S mix`.